stellar/stellar-core/docs/design.md

 	- Taking an offer would just be A paying B followed by B paying A
 - we need some indicator of if a tx is successful in the ledger header.
 Otherwise people have to either replay the tx or trust someone to know if the payment worked
 	- Not sure we need this
+- how do we want to treat duplicate entries in the quorum set?

 #v.2 code public